 Zika virus is transmitted mainly through mosquito bites.
-The symptoms are usually mild, but there are worries about whether it might be dangerous for pregnant women.
+The symptoms are usually mild, but there it can be dangerous for the unborn child of pregnant women.
 Here’s information about Zika and what to do if you plan to travel overseas.

 What is Zika virus?

 The virus was first identified in 1947, but has recently gained attention because of new outbreaks in countries such as Brazil, and reported links between the virus and various birth defects.

 Public health authorities around the world are closely monitoring the spread of Zika virus.

 Zika virus symptoms and treatment

 Most people with Zika virus don’t have any symptoms.
 Only one in five people who get the virus will feel sick – like they have the flu.
 In some cases it has been known to cause fever, rash, severe headache, joint pain and muscle or bone pain.